-Sheffield Local Plan consultation closing soon
+Sheffield Local Plan

-Although we welcome the first instalment of Sheffield’s long awaited Local Plan – the “Issues and Options” paper – we are concerned that two of the three options include building thousands of homes on the Sheffield Green Belt.
+Although we welcome the first installment of Sheffield’s long awaited Local Plan – the “Issues and Options” paper – we are concerned that two of the three options include building thousands of homes on the Sheffield Green Belt.

 Option A – almost no new houses in the Green Belt